By Kathryn Casna

 The phrase “time is money” may come to mind for the busy homeowner trying to renovate a master bathroom.
 Sure, you want to save, but you also want to get beautiful results without losing your peace of mind.

-- A full 39 percent of respondents to the Discover Personal Loans survey went full DIY.
+- A full 39 percent of respondents to the Discover Personal Loans survey went completley DIY.

-- About the same number (40 percent) hired a professional to do all the work
+- About the same number (40 percent) hired a professional to do all of the work.

 - 21 percent did the renovations themselves with some help from a professional.